Rain falling on terracotta roofs near Parc de la Mar in Mallorca with flooded streets and enclosed café terraces

 What travelers can practically do now

 Don't pack only sunscreen: rubber boots, a rain jacket and sturdy footwear are useful.
-Check flights and rental conditions, never drive through deep puddles and respect road closures.
+Check flights and rental conditions — see the overview of the restless week with raised warning levels, never drive through deep puddles and respect road closures.
 Hidden alternatives: Sineu, Binissalem or Palma's museums offer dry hours away from the beaches.

 An honest look — and a final note of optimism